ptsochantaris/key-vine/README.md

 There are far more evolved and fully featured packages out there to do this, but in my projects I keep finding the need for a super simple way to just create a few "Keychain properties" and access them with the minimum of fuss, with the most common defaults.
 This does exactly that.

 Initialise it with an identifier for the app and the team ID.

 There are various ways to use it:

-### Reading and writing raw `Data`
+### Reading and writing raw data

+Read and write simple `Data` blocks

 ```
-    // Read and write simple `Data` blocks

     let keyVine = KeyVine(appIdentifier: "com.myApp.identifier", teamId: "ABC1234567")

     let storedData = try keyVine.read(fro,: "name_for_my_data")